antonmaximus/states/README.md

 In addition, the user can also directly click on a state in the image.
 This will provide the information of the state right away.

+Some features of the app include: dynamic text bolding for input match, real-time map highlights for matching entries, and a clear icon independent of browser.

 **Technologies Used:**